 ADHD Testing & Diagnosis

 If you think you or a loved one might have ADHD, it’s very important to reach out to a qualified mental health provider, who has experience in diagnosing ADHD.

 Although the signs and symptoms sound easy enough to recognize, ADHD is a complex diagnosis, that can only be done by a doctor, psychiatrist, or psychologist.
 It’s possible for a primary care physician to diagnose ADHD, but they’ll typically refer their patients to a psychiatrist or psychologist for treatment.

-At our Seattle clinic we have licensed psychologists, who provide evaluations and psychotherapy treatment.
+At our Seattle and Federal Way autism clinics we have licensed psychologists, who provide evaluations and psychotherapy treatment.
 We also have a licensed psychiatric nurse practitioner who is able to treat patients with medication, when appropriate.

 Symptoms of ADHD

 As mentioned earlier, the symptoms of ADHD are categorized into the following three categories:

 - Inattentive symptoms

 - Hyperactive symptoms